Research-Related Skills Courses

 3. A signed letter from the department chair endorsing the course and the sustainability of the course (i.e. regular offerings).

 4. Signed letter acknowledging the following responsibilities: “I will participate in a faculty learning community (FLC) that will meet monthly to share ideas, problems and solutions with colleagues and professional staff related to the development and implementation of RRS courses.
 I will be prepared for meetings, which may include having completed readings or preparing documents related to my course.
 I will participate in assessment activities, including: surveys/interviews/focus groups about my experience with the learning community; facilitating student surveys about their experience with the RRS course; and permitting student work to be evaluated by external reviewers.
-In addition, I am willing to share what I have learned with faculty in a future FLC or seminar.”).
+In addition, I am willing to share what I have learned with faculty in a future FLC or seminar.”.

 Proposals should be submitted by 5pm May 1st as a single pdf file via email to Boots Quimby, PhD, Associate Director of the Office for Undergraduate Research (email@example.com).
+Deadline Extended for Spring 2020 until Monday June 1st at 5:00 PM.